 When purchasing a diamond, its important to take fluorescence into account.
-When flourescence is utilized correctly, you can find a superb diamond like this one.
-If you ignore flourescence, you can make a huge mistake like this diamond.
+When flourescence is utilized correctly, you can find a superb diamond like this one from James Allen.
+If you ignore flourescence, you can make a huge mistake like this diamond from Blue Nile.

 Fluorescence in diamonds is the glow you might see when the diamond is under ultra-violet (UV) light (i.e. sunlight or black light).
 Approximately 30% of diamonds glow at least somewhat.
 When exposed to ultra-violet light, these diamonds fluoresce different colors.
 99% of the time, the glow is blue, but on rare occasions, diamonds glow white, yellow, green, or even red in color.
 The GIA grades fluorescence in diamonds as None, Faint, Medium, Strong and Very Strong.